 The early part of the decade was still mostly dominated by rock and roll, peppered by lyrics about “boy loves girl.”
-But it was also at this stage where the music scene started to bloom.
+But it was also at this stage that the music scene started to bloom.
 Pop, folk music, and soul came together and found a devoted following in the early 1960s.

 Rock music, from its simplest and purest form, was split into many branches that enjoyed enormous popularity – beat, pop rock, psychedelic rock, progressive rock, and folk rock, to name a few.

+Pop also dominated the 1960s airwaves, captivating audiences with bright and catchy tunes, cheery lyrics, and lush instrumentation.
 The 1960s saw the rebirth of folk music, which was given a fresh look with new compositions written in the traditional folk style.

 As listeners began to embrace new sounds, the 1960s brought them to world music, such as Latin American, Jamaican, Indian, and Cuban music.